Support for Dyspraxia

 Needs-based assessment

-Support can come in many different forms, depending on the individual's specific needs and circumstances.
 A needs-based assessment seeks to identify a person's specific needs and find strategies to make their daily life easier.
-It considers a person's strengths and difficulties across various areas and wants to identify strategies to help with this.
-The assessment is tailored to the individual's needs, so it's important to be clear about what area of life you'd like to improve.
-The needs-based assessment is different from the diagnostic assessment and does not require a diagnosis.
+It considers a person's strengths and difficulties across various areas and recommends strategies to help with this.
+The assessment is tailored to the individual's needs, so it's useful for the person to go into the assessment with a general idea of the areas of their life they would like to improve.

 If you would like a needs-based assessment, you can ask your GP to refer you to an occupational therapist, physiotherapist, or mental health practitioner, depending on what area you need support with.
 You may also be able to access this assessment through your university, employer, or job centre.